abdulmunimjemal/Diabets-Prediction/README.md

 ## Contributing

 Contributions to this project are welcome.
-If you have any suggestions for improvement or would like to add new features, feel free to submit a pull request.
+If you have any suggestions for improvement or would like to add new features, feel free to submit a pull request :)